JAORMX/deet.blog/content/posts/day-22-23-the-first-forest-trips-and-new-family-members.md

 ### Deet and the family

-To our surprise Deet wasn't very afraid of the other family members.
-First day she didn't let people to pet her, but she was with everyone all the time, slept in the middle of the living room while people pass by and she seemed very relaxed.
-Next day with the family, she let people to touch her already and at the granny's place she approach immediately the granny.
+To our surprise, Deet wasn't very afraid of the other family members.
+The first day she didn't let people pet her, but she was with everyone all the time, slept in the middle of the living room while people pass by and she seemed very relaxed.
+The next day with the family, she let people touch her already, and at the granny's place she approach immediately the granny.

-We had a lovely day at the forest and it felt like Deet had always been part of the family.
+We had a lovely day in the forest and it felt like Deet had always been part of the family.

 ![](/images/20200727_131106.jpg)